-This course aims to enable the students to use the curriculum and research methods in the study of issues relevant to political science.
+This course aims to enable the student to apply research methods in study of political issues.
 It presents basic research knowledge and opens horizons for the students for scientific research.
-The student will be able to collect data.tabulate it and analyse it in order to reach scientific conclusions regarding the target subjects.
-Students will be taught to focus on the values and morals of scientific research, and form a link between the scientific side of preparing scientific research and the practical side, in order to contribute to enriching educational operations in the field of political science.
-The research will be prepared by one student or groups of students under the supervision of the instructor, and the overall research will be assisted by a specialized scientific committee.
+The student will be able to collect data, tabulate and analyze it in order to reach scientific conclusions.
+He/she will be taught to focus on the values and morals of scientific research, and form a link between the scientific side of preparing scientific research and the practical side, in order to contribute to enriching educational operations in the field of political science.
+The research will be prepared by one student or groups of students under the supervision of the instructor, and the overall research will be assessed by a specialized scientific committee.